michael-ross-ven/vengeance/README.md

 1) Convert rows to dictionaries (a JSON-like approach)

-    However, using duplicate dictionary instances for every row has a high memory footprint, makes renaming or modifying columns an expensive operation, and when needing to access values by numerical index, requires a conversion of the data into dictionary keys and values
+    However, using duplicate dictionary instances for every row has a high memory footprint, makes renaming or modifying columns an expensive operation.
+    In the case that row values dd need to be accessed by numerical index, this requires an extra layer of complexity, whereby items first need to be converted into dictionary keys and values (where their original order must be guaranteed)

     eg
         [